A Personal Note

 The Core Difference

 These are fundamentally different onsen experiences.
-One is about the bath in a spectacular natural setting.
+One is about the bath in a impressive natural setting.
 The other is about the bath as part of a cultural experience.

 | Factor | Hakone | Kyoto |